blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 We would need to ensure: that any string used on any side of any dot, it is not contained in any other string not containing a dot.
 Disadvantage: using a non-standard notation we expose ourselves to unpredictable risks.

-### Representation of Legal Articles

-Is there a better way to unambiguously refer, in a machine-readable way, to parts of legislations?

-The current way is not good.
-It does not clearly distinguish countries.

-We can simply include a set of terms for all supported articles of all supported legislation.

 ### Schema elegance and modularity

 We need a way to make enums different categories and types more elegant, and reusable in the perspective of using them to also represent Data Captures, Consents and responses to Privacy Requests.